swares985/CYBR4580-Project2501/finalreport.md

 	/**
 	 * Destroys and safely dereferences all sensitive information within
-	 * this {@link SensitiveData} object instance.
+	 * this {@link SensitiveData SensitiveData} object instance.
 This method must be called
 	 * prior to dereferencing this object to better prevent the existence of
 	 * memory artifacts containing sensitive information.
 	 *